cjreeve/portfolio/README.md

 I recently worked on a command-line memory training program, but I'm not sure if I am ready to share it with the world!

+**my_thesis.pdf**

+Here is a copy of my thesis, which demonstrates the kind of analysis that I was doing and the the attention to detail that I put towards the presentation of the results.

+The analysis techniques, which is on random radioactive count data, might be of use for analysing website hits.

 **blog**

 This is a blog created when following the rubyontails.org Getting Started tutorial